10 Subtle Signs You Could Have Congestive Heart Failure

 You notice these symptoms gradually … or maybe all of a sudden

 Depending on the underlying cause—whether a history of high blood pressure, diabetes, or heart damage from a heart attack—heart failure could strike in different ways.
 “Sometimes it’s subtle and develops over time, and sometimes it’s more dramatic,” says Dr. Fonarow.
-These are the 9 things you should know about heart attacks (before you have one).

 You have certain congestive heart failure risk factors